carmen-timpau/BBO-Capstone-Project/experiments/week_12/diagnostics_results/wk12_query_predictions.md

-**Next-Query PRedictions Submitted for Week 12 (Penultimate Week) of the Black-Box Optimisation Project**
+**Next-Query Predictions Submitted for Week 12 (Penultimate Week) of the Black-Box Optimisation Project**

 ```text
 ====================================================================================================